sbt/website/src/reference/01-General-Info/04-Bintray-For-Plugins.md

 ### Linking your package to the sbt organization (sbt org admins)

-If you're a member of the sbt organization on bintray, you can link your package to the sbt organization, but via a different means.
+If you're a member of the sbt organization on Bintray, you can link your package to the sbt organization, but via a different means.
 To do so, first navigate to the plugin you wish to include and click on the link
 button: